What It Was Like to Be Stanley Kubrick's Assistant for Three Decades

 D’Alessandro worked with Kubrick from then until the director’s death in 1999, serving as his personal driver, on-set assistant, and lifelong right-hand man on films from A Clockwork Orange to Eyes Wide Shut.
 Gradually, their relationship shifted from the merely professional to the personal.
 “I would always call him Mr. Kubrick,” D’Alessandro recalls, “and one day he said, ‘Emilio, pack that in, and just call me Stanley.’”

 His new memoir about their shared triumphs and tribulations, Stanley Kubrick and Me: Thirty Years at His Side, is coming out next week from Arcade Publishing.
-Through detailed anecdotes and tender accounts of life both on location and off, D’Alessandro sheds light on life on Kubrick’s famously controlled sets and offers a unique portrait of the man himself.
-VICE spoke to D’Alessandro from Italy about the filmmaker’s notorious perfectionism, how they learned to work together and the day Kubrick died.
+Through detailed anecdotes and tender accounts of life both on location and off, D’Alessandro sheds light behind the scenes of Kubrick’s famously controlled sets and offers a unique portrait of the man himself.
+VICE spoke to D’Alessandro from Italy about the filmmaker’s notorious perfectionism, how they learned to work together, and the day Kubrick died.

 VICE: Why write this book now?

-Note: Editor’s Note: An earlier version of this article contained a photo caption that misidentified Ray Lovejoy as Jack Nicholson.
-VICE regrets the error.